-Because – based on my own NLP training – I understand the cornerstone principles upon which self-confidence is based.
+Because – based on NLP training – I understand the cornerstone principles upon which self-confidence is based.
 By the end of this short article, you will understand them, too.

-Once you understand the four cornerstones of self-confidence, all you need to do is put them in place in the areas of your life where you lack self-confidence.
-It is that simple!
-If you read this entire article and invest a little thought by doing the self-assessment at the end, you will be well on your way.
+Once you understand the four cornerstones of self-confidence, all you need to do is put them in place in areas of your life where you lack self-confidence.
+It’s that simple!
+If you read this entire article and invest a little thought by doing the self-assessment at the end, you will be on your way.

 True confidence doesn’t come from a technique, but by putting four cornerstones in place.
 When the cornerstones are there, the foundation is solid and self-confidence is the inevitable result.

 Self-confidence is like the framing of your house.
 It doesn’t matter which technique the framer used to drive the nails.
 The brand name of the tools and even the contractor’s education don’t matter, either.